seanthegeek/seanthegeek.github.io/_posts/2024-10-16-a-quick-guide-to-search-engine-optimization-seo.md

 ## Include search terms as part of the post content

 Include search terms as a part of the post content, but only do it where it fits naturally.
-Don't repeat terms overand over again just for the word count.
+Don't repeat terms ove rand over again just for the word count.

 ## Provide alt-text for all images